AdobeDocs/marketo-measure.en/help/advanced-features/boomerang/boomerang-stages-and-touchpoints.md

 ---
-description: Boomerang Stages and Touchpoints - [!DNL Marketo Measure]
+description: "Boomerang Stages and Touchpoints guidance for Marketo Measure users"
 title: Boomerang Stages and Touchpoints
 exl-id: e58169a3-3637-4878-8a0e-1920d873ff52
 feature: Boomerang, Touchpoints
 ---
 # Boomerang Stages and Touchpoints {#boomerang-stages-and-touchpoints}

 >[!AVAILABILITY]
+>
 >The Boomerang feature is only enabled for Tier 2 and 3 customers.
 To request a higher account tier, contact the Adobe Account Team (your account manager).

 [!DNL Marketo Measure] has released the Boomerang Stage feature!
 The Boomerang Stage feature was created to provide greater visibility into the customer's journey for [!DNL Marketo Measure] customers with long sales cycles.
 This feature allows marketers to create touchpoints for all stage transitions that occur in the Opportunity journey, such as when a contact MQLs, then moves to SAL, and then reverts to the MQL stage.
 When contacts "reenter the MQL stage" or "re-MQL's", the MQL is considered to be a boomerang stage.
 The Boomerang Stage feature functions alongside the [!DNL Marketo Measure] Custom Stages.